rackerlabs/technical-blog/_posts/2020-01-15-aws-security.md

 (*Source*: [Handbook of Industry 4.0and SMART systems by Diego Galar Pascual, Pascuale Daponte, and Uday Kumar](https://books.google.com/books?id=7YavDwAAQBAJ&pg=PT323&lpg=PT323&dq=choosing+a+provider+that+has+multiple+data+centers+across+the+world+can+help+to+achieve+this&source=bl&ots=ct0JBJW8gP&sig=ACfU3U0cj2aelvfyqxPds2Tv5kEuKbGPNg&hl=en&sa=X&ved=2ahUKEwiFuZ-3uoPnAhXNbc0KHSVcAHwQ6AEwAHoECAwQAQ#v=onepage&q=choosing%20a%20provider%20that%20has%20multiple%20data%20centers%20across%20the%20world%20can%20help%20to%20achieve%20this&f=false)

-Your data is secured within data centers and where some countries require data to be stored in their country, choosing a provider that has multiple data centers across the world can help to achieve this.
+Your data is secured within data centers and where some countries require data to be stored in their country.
+Choosing a provider that has multiple data centers across the world can help to achieve this.

-Data storage often includes certain compliance requirements especially when storing credit card numbers or health information.
-Many cloud providers offer independent third-party audit reports to attest that their internal process exist and are effective in managing the security within their facilities where you store your data.
+Data storage often includes certain compliance requirements, especially when storing credit card numbers or health information.
+Many cloud providers offer independent third-party audit reports to attest that their internal process exist, and that they are effective in managing the security within their facilities where you store your data.

 The following image shows the three main cloud infrastructure principles: